sekikoudesu-source/photo_map/README.md

 ## 💡 Credits

-A special thanks to **faye**, who proposed the original idea for this project and contributed to its elegant visual design concepts.
+A special thanks to **Xu Xiaofan**, who proposed the original idea for this project and contributed to its elegant visual design concepts.